-LICENSING SUB-COMMITTEE A (Personal / Premises / Gambling Act) (Parent Committee - Licensing Committee)
+LICENSING SUB-COMMITTEE - Personal/Premises/Gambling Act Parent Committee - Licensing Committee

-Number of Members 5 (from which to draw statutory 3-Member "Panels") Membership to be agreed by Officers, in consultation with the Chair, as required per application and to include a 4th reserve member.
+Number of Members 3 members of the Licensing Committee Membership to be agreed by Officers, in consultation with the Chair, as required per application and to include a 4th reserve member.
 Politically Balanced Y/N N Quorum 3 Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22).
 Quasi-judicial meetings rules apply.
-Terms of Reference To consider and determine applications and hearings arising from the Licensing Act 2003, Gambling Act 2005 and the Scrap Metal Dealers Act 2013 Special provisions as to the Chair Chair of Licensing (Parent) Committee, with substitutes, as designated by the Council.
-Special provisions as to membership Only those Councillors who have undertaken appropriate training may sit on the Licensing Sub-Committee.
+Terms of Reference To determine applications referred to it arising from the Licensing Act 2003, the Gambling Act 2005 and the Scrap Metal Dealers Act 2013.
+Special provisions as to the Chair None - the Chair to be elected for each meeting of the Sub-Committee.
+Special provisions as to membership Only those Councillors who have undertaken appropriate training may sit on the Licensing Sub- Committee.
 Quasi-Judicial meetings training / Licensing and Gambling Act requirements training.

+LICENSING SUB-COMMITTEE B

+Taxis/sex establishments/other

-LICENSING SUB-COMMITTEES B (Taxis / Sex Establishments / Other) (Parent Committee - Licensing Committee)
+Parent Committee - Licensing Committee

-Number of Members 5 Politically Balanced Y/N N Quorum 3 Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22).
+Number of Members 3 members of the Licensing Committee Membership to be agreed by Officers, in consultation with the Chair, as required per application and to include a 4th reserve member.
+Politically Balanced Y/N N Quorum 3 Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22).
 Quasi-judicial meetings rules apply.
-Terms of Reference To consider all "other Licensing" and similar regulatory matters other than those covered by the Licensing Act 2003 and Gambling Act 2005, e.g. Taxis, Incinerators and "Sex Establishments".
-Special provisions as to the Chair The Chair shall be either the Chair or, in his/her absence, Vice-Chair of the Licensing (Parent) Committee Whipping arrangements N/A Special provisions as to membership Only those Councillors who have undertaken appropriate training may sit on the Licensing Sub-Committee B. Quasi-Judicial meetings training.
+Terms of Reference To determine all matters referred to it including (but not limited to):- (1) private hire and hackney carriage driver, operator and vehicle licensing; (2) street trading consents; (3) sex shop applications; (4) pet shop licences; (5) animal boarding licences; (6) riding establishment licences.
+Special provisions as to the Chair Chair or Vice-Chair of the Licensing (Parent) Committee.
+Special provisions as to membership Only those Councillors who have undertaken appropriate training may sit on the Licensing Sub-Committee.
+Quasi-Judicial meetings training